 Are you directly or indirectly involved in the development of a web or system application?
-Whether you’re an application user, a software developer, QA tester, or the system architect, your organization can benefit from implementing application support processes.
+Whether you’re an application user, a software developer, a QA tester, or a system architect, your organization can benefit from implementing application support processes.

 If your team is in charge of managing and supporting all applications within the office environment, what do you all do when there is a problem or bug with the application?

 Is there a predefined process in place whereby everyone knows exactly what they need to do in order to solve the problem?

 Without a proper application support process, the following issues might occur:

 - Two or more people are working on the same application problem.

 - Even worse, no one is working on the problem.

 - Problems have been fixed but users are not notified.